Hanging Out in Gustavia Town St. Barth

 Le Select

 Out of all the bars and bistros, this rustic bar has been around the longest.
-The sign says since 1949 and there is a definite shabby-chic sailor vibe in this one-room garage of a bar.
+The sign says it has been around since 1949, and there is a definite shabby-chic sailor vibe in this one-room garage of a bar.

-Everyone comes, or ends up, here during a stay and it’s easy to understand why.
-It’s got the patina of a classic spot, a place for titans of industry and local people to tie one on.
-As a Brooklyn expat, this place reminded me a lot of an old restaurant called Robin Dubois, filled with memories of many a dizzy evening, pastis and other booze at the ready.
+Everyone comes or ends up here during a stay, and it's easy to understand why.
+It's got the patina of a classic spot, a place for titans of industry and local people to tie one on.
+As a Brooklyn expat, this place reminded me of an old restaurant called Robin Dubois, filled with memories of many a dizzy evening, pastis, and other booze at the ready.

 You can order burgers and fast food here and dine out on the patio, on the plastic chairs, like everyone else.
 A good place for a cheap snack on this otherwise pricey little island.